BugLurker404/currency-manager-js/README.md

 # Currency Manager - React
-Currency converter project maded in React.js as self learning
+A currency converter project made in React.js for self-learning

 # Conversion
 - Currency exchange rates and flags data are downloaded from the API